gkappler/Sterbestatistik/averageeffects_months.md

 ```
 \output{./total_deaths}

-When adjusted for age and gender, the year 2020 has highest mortality (among years 2016 to 2020) in Germany,
+When adjusted for age and gender, the year 2020 has the second lowest mortality (among years 2016 to 2020) in Germany.
-but does not exceed those years too much.

-We need to check:
-- what about week 53?
-  When removing that week, the results change drastically:
+2020 saw (how could this be computed?) deaths less/more than would have been expected
+given average mortality rates from 2016-2020 and the joint age-gender distribution in 2020.
-  Only the directly preceding year 2019 had even lower mortality
+Only the directly preceding year 2019 had even lower mortality.
-  (a fact that is notable because no catch-up effect can be observed).
+A fact that is notable because in 2020 no strong catch-up effect can be observed.